Posts Tagged ‘Places’

 DSC_0166 DSC_0178

 The Temple of Heaven is another well photographed tourist destination in Beijing (and is well worth the visit may I add).
-As such, I’ll only include exceptional photos of it in the Flickr Picks series.
-These fit the bill.
-In fact, they are quite artistic!
+These photos are quite artistic!
 The angles are great and the photos work well as a set (apart from one being the wrong shape!).

 My favourite is the first one, although you probably can’t even identify it as being the Temple of Heaven.
 I love the door framing the photo and the people in the courtyard add action to the shot.
 I also love the rich, deep red paint.
 It so strong, and for me at least, identifies that this must be in China.